THE RISE OF UNUSUAL VOICES

 David Henry Hwang, American Playwright, Librettist, Screenwriter, & Theatre Professor

-Deborah Lintz, Partner at Johnson Shapiro Stewett & Kole LLP
+Deborah Lintz, Partner at Johnson Shapiro Slewett & Kole LLP

 Lara Magnusen, Portfolio Strategist and Portfolio Manager at Altegris Advisors